Sohaib63/AWS-Intro-to-Cloud-Lab-5/README.md

 `ec2-52-42-133-255.us-west-2.compute.amazonaws.com`

 Any EC2 instances that are launched into the VPC now automatically receive a DNS hostname.
 You can also add a more-meaningful DNS name (such as "app.example.com") later by using Amazon Route 53.

+# Task 2: Creating subnets

+A **subnet** is a subrange of IP addresses in the VPC.
+AWS resources can be launched into a specified subnet.
+Use a public subnet for resources that must be connected to the internet, and use a private subnet for resources that must remain isolated from the internet.

+In this task, you create a public subnet and a private subnet:

+## Subnets

+### Create a public subnet

+You use the public subnet for internet-facing resources.

+1. In the left navigation pane, choose **Subnets**.
+2. Choose **Create subnet** and configure the following settings:

+   - For VPC ID, choose Lab VPC.
+   - For Subnet name, enter Public Subnet.
+   - For Availability zone, select the first Availability Zone in the list.
+Do not choose No Preference.
+   - For IPv4 CIDR block, enter 10.0.0.0/24.

+3. Choose **Create subnet**.

+The VPC has a CIDR block of 10.0.0.0/16, which includes all 10.0.x.x IP addresses.
+The subnet you just created has a CIDR block of 10.0.0.0/24, which includes all 10.0.0.x IP addresses.
+They might look similar, but the subnet is smaller than the VPC because of the /24 in the CIDR range.

+You now configure the subnet to automatically assign a public IP address for all instances that are launched in it.

+4. Select the check box for Public Subnet.
+5. Choose **Actions** and select **Edit subnet settings**.
+Then configure the following option:

+   - Under Auto-assign IP settings, select Enable auto-assign public IPv4 address.

+6. Choose **Save**.

+Though this subnet is named Public Subnet, it is not yet public.
+A public subnet must have an internet gateway, which you attach in the next task.

+### Create a private subnet

+You use the private subnet for resources that must remain isolated from the internet.

+Use what you learned in the previous steps to create another subnet with the following settings:

+1. For VPC ID, choose Lab VPC.
+2. For Subnet name, enter Private Subnet.
+3. For Availability Zone, select the first Availability Zone in the list.
+Do not choose No Preference.
+4. For IPv4 CIDR block, enter 10.0.2.0/23.
+5. Choose **Create subnet**.

+The CIDR block of 10.0.2.0/23 includes all IP addresses that start with 10.0.2.x and 10.0.3.x.
+This is twice as large as the public subnet because most resources should be kept private unless they specifically must be accessible from the internet.

+Your VPC now has two subnets.
+However, the public subnet is totally isolated and cannot communicate with resources outside the VPC.
+Next, you configure the public subnet to connect to the internet via an internet gateway.